 Securing BCP and Operations

 Given the potential threats that come into focus with large scale disruptions, businesses need to take a more aggressive approach to establishing their crisis planning and management teams.
 Incident teams need to be empowered in advance to scale up their responses in the face of any threat.
 This requires organizations to develop a forward-looking plan for ‘when everything fails,’ a reality we can no longer consider just a remote possibility.
 The resident compliance teams need to adopt a holistic approach toward crisis management so that their readiness extends across enterprise silos and divisions.
 The key focus has to be on ensuring the continuity of operations to a fixed standard of productivity and efficiency, even under remote working setups.
 This requires teams to conduct advanced BCP testing and adopt a technology framework that offers robust support with new digital transformation.
 In this regard, companies have to secure their assets across networks with secure MFA-enabled networks, antivirus systems, monitoring, rapid threat response, endpoint detection, and third-party risk management for vendors.

 The key to scaling business continuity planning lies in the power of technology.
 Enterprises have to proactively apply these learnings by adopting accelerators and frameworks designed to achieve the most effective outcomes.
-HCL’s iBCM consulting framework is designed to address the farthest reaches of every enterprise function while adhering to the ideals of sustainable management and governance.
-By blending the best of managed applications, disaster recovery, and infrastructure support services, HCL works tirelessly to ensure that businesses can continue operating even during the most challenging of times.
+HCLTech’s iBCM consulting framework is designed to address the farthest reaches of every enterprise function while adhering to the ideals of sustainable management and governance.
+By blending the best of managed applications, disaster recovery, and infrastructure support services, HCLTech works tirelessly to ensure that businesses can continue operating even during the most challenging of times.
 After all, if the current crisis has taught us anything, it is simply this—only a proven BCM methodology and framework can truly help enterprises face the unknown.